power2dmax/CAM-Python/Mortgage Tracker/README.rst

 About:
 ==========
 UI program written in Python and PyQt5 and uses SQLite for the backend database.
-The purpose is to create an application to track personal finances
+The purpose is to create an application to track the users mortgage balance

 Several files support the mortgage_tracker program